 UH West Oʻahu updated and posted revisions to its interim guidelines on June 2, 2021.
 Edits include guidance to mask wearing outdoors and minor edits for clarification, additions, and updates to section IX.
-Guidelines to Scale Back Campus and Academic Operations Should There Be A Resurgence, Appendix A: Procedure to Handle a Positive COVID-19 Case on Campus and Appendix B: Cleaning and Disinfecting Procedures.
+City & County of Honolulu COVID-19 Recovery Framework, and Appendix C: Returning to Campus.

 The University of Hawaiʻi–West Oʻahu has enacted these Guidelines to protect the safety, health and welfare of its students, employees and visitors as it reopens during the current COVID-19 pandemic.
 Note that these guidelines are interim.
 We anticipate regular updates as we learn more about the impact of COVID-19 on our campus community and as we are directed by UH System, and our local and state government.

 These guidelines are based on a few key assumptions and will continue to be updated as conditions change throughout the 2022.

 - COVID-19 will not be eliminated and there will always be cases in our communities.

 - COVID-19 variants will continue to evolve in Hawaiʻi (PDF).
 Almost all persons now being hospitalized are those unvaccinated.
 As more trans-Pacific travel occurs, we will likely see more variants that are highly contagious, including the Omicron variant.

 - Every COVID-19 case cannot be prevented; thus, the focus is on mitigating risk, managing the spread of the disease, and mitigating the risk of hospitalizations overloading our health care systems.